-In 1940, possibly before the beginning of his professional relationship with art patron and hotel mogul Albert Pick, Jr, Louis Grell was commissioned to paint 13 murals for the lobby of the Congress Hotel to be displayed inside the lunettes.
+In 1940, possibly before the beginning of his professional relationship with art patron and hotel mogul Albert Pick, Jr., Louis Grell was commissioned to paint 13 murals for the lobby of the Congress Hotel to be displayed inside the lunettes.
 The 1940 commissions were primarily buildings and landscape scenes depicting famous locations in and around Chicago.
-After Albert Pick acquired the famous landmark, Grell was again commissioned in 1952 to repaint the same 13 lunettes, this time, of famous people and allegorical scenes of Chicago including The Spirit of Chicago holding the “Y” tablet depicting the river that runs through the city which had to be diverted in the late 1800’s to help clean up the city.
+After Albert Pick acquired the famous landmark, Grell was again commissioned in 1952 to repaint the same 13 lunettes, this time, of famous people and allegorical scenes of Chicago.
+These included The Spirit of Chicago holding the “Y” tablet depicting the river that runs through the city which had to be diverted in the late 1800’s to help clean up the city.

 The Congress Plaza Hotel regularly held fine art exhibits of which Grell participated in a one man show in 1955.